baaron4/GW2-Elite-Insights-Parser/README.md

 -__WebhookURL__: Webhook URL to send an embed or simple message to.

 -__SendEmbedToWebhook__: if true, the Webhook URL will receive a small embed containing meta data + dps.reports link.
-(Does not work with ParseMultipleLogs for now)

 -__SendSimpleMessageToWebhook__: if true, only the dps.reports link will be sent to the webhook.